-I am a first-year PhD student in the Atmospheric Chemistry and Aerosol and Ice Nucleation groups in the Institute for Climate and Atmospheric Science.
+I am a second-year PhD student in the Atmospheric Chemistry and Aerosol and Ice Nucleation groups in the Institute for Climate and Atmospheric Science.
 I am jointly funded by the NERC Panorama DTP and the Met Office, who are the CASE partners for my PhD project.

 Before studying at Leeds, I did an undergraduate Master’s degree in physics at the University of Manchester, where I became interested in clouds and climate change.
 My Master’s project was performed with Prof. Paul Connolly, investigating the phase composition of mixed-phase clouds when using different model microphysics.
 I previously performed a research project with him and Prof. David Schultz studying Kelvin-Helmholtz clouds, which sparked my interest in atmospheric physics.

 - Student Conference of the Royal Meteorological Society, 2021.
 Poster (online): Investigating the phase composition of mixed-phase clouds.

 - 2022: SOEE2210 – Atmosphere and Cloud Dynamics.
 Demonstrating by leading example classes.
 Module Leader: Prof. Douglas Parker.

 - 2022: SOEE1302 – Advanced Mathematics 1.
 Demonstrating by leading example classes.
 Module Leader: Dr. Alex Rap

 - 2020-21: School Liaison Officer, University of Manchester Physics Outreach.